jrames/jrames-github.io/_posts/2025-02-10-trip-tunes-experience.md

 excerpt: "Discover how I navigated the App Store, secured a feature from Apple, and learned key lessons about indie app marketing."
 ---

 Last year, I released my first indie app in over a decade.
 It was my first real dive into the business side of the App Store in years, so I treated it as an experiment.
-That experiment led to some surprises—and a few lessons worth sharing.
+That experiment led to some surprises and a few lessons worth sharing.

-A few strategic moves turned into an Apple feature, news segments, and thousands of downloads.
+I built [Trip Tunes](https://apps.apple.com/us/app/trip-tunes-roadtrip-playlists/id6467522749), an app designed to quickly generate Apple Music playlists for road trips with an 80s-inspired mixtape aesthetic.
+It started as a fun side project, but as I experimented with promotion and outreach, it led to an App Store feature, news segments, and thousands of downloads.

 What surprised me the most was the limited direct impact of the App Store feature.
 What really moved the needle were the downstream effects—most notably, the news coverage it helped spark.

 <a href="../assets/images/2025-02-10-trip-tunes-experience/download_history.png" target="_blank">
   <img src="../assets/images/2025-02-10-trip-tunes-experience/download_history.png"